cyberark/cyberark-conjur-cli/README.md

 The Conjur Python SDK is a **Community** level project.
 It's a community contributed project that **is not reviewed or supported by CyberArk**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md#community).

-### Using conjur-api-python3 with Conjur OSS
+### Using conjur-api-python3 with Conjur Open Source

-Are you using this project with [Conjur OSS](https://github.com/cyberark/conjur)?
+Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
-When possible, upgrade your Conjur OSS version to match the [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm).
+When possible, upgrade your Conjur Open Source version to match the [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm).
-When using integrations, choose the latest suite release that matches your Conjur OSS version.
+When using integrations, choose the latest suite release that matches your Conjur Open Source version.
 For any questions, please contact us on [Discourse](https://discuss.cyberarkcommons.org/c/conjur/5).

 ### Supported Services

-- Conjur OSS v1.2.0 or later
+- Conjur Open Source v1.2.0 or later
 - Conjur Enterprise v11.2.1 (v5.6.3) or later

 ### Sypported Platforms